demigodhitr/django/README.md

     - you typically enter the address in your browser url search bar.

-##
 ## Email and API Configuration

 This application requires email functionality for certain features, such as user registration, password reset, and notifications.
-It also utilizes the Google reCAPTCHA service for form submissions and the IP stack API for geolocation features.
-Before running the application, you'll need to configure the email backend, Google reCAPTCHA key, and IP stack API key in the Django settings.
+It also utilizes the Google reCAPTCHA service for form submissions, the IP stack API for geolocation features, and the CoinGecko API for fetching cryptocurrency data.
+Before running the application, you'll need to configure the email backend, Google reCAPTCHA key, IP stack API key, and CoinGecko API key in the Django settings.

 ### Email Configuration